 Our Medical Genetics and Genomics Residency Programs are designed to prepare individuals for an academic career by providing an integrated experience in both clinical and experimental genetics.

 We are accredited by the ABMGG for clinical laboratory fellowship training in Clinical Biochemical Genetics and Laboratory Genetics and Genomics.

 There are more than 100 postdoctoral trainees in the laboratories of the genetics training faculty.

 Through the Genetics Track, medical students will gain a deeper understanding of a broad range of genetic conditions and the complexities of genetic testing, as well as, increase their awareness of the social concerns of those affected by genetic disorders.

 The MSRT is a five year program with the goal to train M.D. graduates in hypotheses driven basic, translational and clinical research.

 - Masters in Genetic Counseling Program

-Offered through the School of Allied Health, the Masters in Genetic Counseling Program provides an integrated medical genetics graduate education for students seeking either laboratory or industry related genetic counseling careers.
+Offered through the School of Health Professions, the Masters in Genetic Counseling Program provides an integrated medical genetics graduate education for students seeking either laboratory or industry related genetic counseling careers.

 - Evenings with Genetics